Larrousse LH94: Concept and development

-Construction

-Four LH94 chassis were constructed at Larrousse UK.
-The first three were ready for the beginning of the season, whilst chassis LH94/4 came into service at the French Grand Prix, replacing LH94/3.
-The car's livery was influenced by its new sponsor: after several years of being funded by the French government, Larrousse secured sponsorship from the Belgian Alken-Maes brewery.
-The LH94 therefore usually ran in a green Tourtel livery, although on occasion this was replaced by a red-and-white colour scheme to display its sister brand, Kronenbourg.
-Zanussi, Rizla, and SEITA (Gitanes/Gauloises; shown only in races where tobacco advertising is permitted) joined Alken-Maes as the team's major secondary sponsors.

-Development

 Despite a limited budget, Larrousse had a testing schedule planned for the 1994 season.
-However, following the deaths of Ayrton Senna and Roland Ratzenberger at the San Marino Grand Prix, the technical regulations were changed for subsequent races to slow the cars down by making the chassis produce less downforce and the engines less power.
+However, following the deaths of Roland Ratzenberger and Ayrton Senna at the San Marino Grand Prix, the technical regulations were changed for subsequent races to slow the cars down by making the chassis produce less downforce and the engine less power.
 This resulted in new components having to be built for the LH94 and a new supply of spare parts to be confirmed for the rest of the season, which eliminated the financial support for any further development.

+Four chassis were constructed.
+The first three were ready for the beginning of the season, whilst chassis LH94/4 came into service at the French Grand Prix, replacing LH94/3.

 Racing history

 Larrousse began the year with drivers Érik Comas, who had raced for the team the previous year, and Olivier Beretta, an F1 rookie who paid for his seat after experience in Formula 3000.
 The year began promisingly, with Comas taking 13th place on the grid at the Brazilian Grand Prix and scoring a point in the next race at Aida.
 However, the regulation changes following the San Marino Grand Prix resulted in development work on the car ceasing, which coincided with a run of engine failures for both cars from the Spanish Grand Prix through the middle of the season.
-Despite the efficient gearchanges provided by the Benetton transmission, which in Comas' words made it "fun to drive the car", the LH94 suffered from abiding understeer and poor traction.
+Despite the efficient gear changes provided by the Benetton transmission, which in Comas' words made it "fun to drive the car", the LH94 suffered from abiding understeer and poor traction.
 As the team's rivals made progress throughout the year, Larrousse gradually sank towards the back of the grid.
 Comas did, however, manage to score another point at the attritional German Grand Prix.

 Larrousse's parlous financial situation was exposed towards the end of the year, when Beretta was dropped after his financial support dried up and the team was forced to resort to pay drivers in a last-ditch attempt to survive.
 His seat was henceforth shared between former Larrousse drivers Philippe Alliot and Yannick Dalmas, in addition to rookie Hideki Noda.
 At the season-closing Australian Grand Prix, which would prove to be the team's last F1 race, team leader Comas was also replaced by Jean-Denis Délétraz.